dstar-design-gallery/dstar-docs/docs/introduction.md

 ## Why?

-To explore the design space, designers create many design alternatives, consider their properties, adjust them as they see fit, and repeat this process as many times as needed, until they reach to a solution that they find satisfactory.
+To explore the design space, designers create many *design alternatives*, consider their properties, adjust them as they see fit, and repeat this process as many times as needed, until they reach to a solution that they find satisfactory.
 While existing CAD software is good for modelling, they are cumbersome to use for *exploring*.